Vienna, Virginia

-Vienna (/viˈɛnə/) is a town in Fairfax County, Virginia, United States.
-As of the 2020 U.S. census, Vienna has a population of 16,473.
+Vienna (/viˈɛnə/) is a town in Fairfax County, Virginia, United States, and a suburb of Washington, D.C.
+As of the 2020 U.S. census, Vienna had a population of 16,562.
+It was first settled by Europeans in the mid-18th century.
+In 1861, the Battle of Vienna, one of the earliest American Civil War battles, was fought in Vienna.
+The Vienna Town Council, which governs the town, is composed of a mayor and six councilmembers.
+The town's education is served mainly by Fairfax County Public Schools.

 History

 European settlement in the region dates to the mid-18th century.
-In 1754, prominent soldier and landowner Colonel Charles Broadwater settled within the town boundaries.
+In 1754, soldier and landowner Colonel Charles Broadwater settled within the town boundaries.
 Broadwater's son-in-law, John Hunter, built the first recorded house there in 1767, naming it Ayr Hill to recall his birthplace, Ayr, Scotland.
-That name was then applied to the tiny community.
-The town's name was changed in the 1850s, when a doctor, William Hendrick, settled there and the town renamed itself after his hometown, Phelps, New York, which was then known as Vienna.
+That name was then applied to the community.
+The town's name was changed in the 1850s, when a doctor, William Hendrick, settled there and the town renamed itself after his hometown, Phelps, New York, which at the time was known as Vienna.